28 Reasons to Start Doing Yoga Today

 9 Physical Benefits of Yoga

-- Enhances Flexibility: You don't have to be flexible to take a yoga class, but as you become consistent with a practice, you are likely to improve your flexibility.
+- Enhance Flexibility: You don’t have to be flexible to take a yoga class, but as you become consistent with a practice, you are likely to improve your flexibility.
 In fact, one study showed that when sedentary adults participated in yoga for eight weeks (three classes per week), they showed significant improvements in flexibility, mobility, strength and balance.
 Flexibility adds to overall fitness, as well.

 - Supports Better Bone Health: Many people, especially post-menopausal women, look for ways to improve or maintain bone health as they age.
-And research has shown that a 12-minute daily yoga routine can expose bones to greater forces and can improve bone-mineral density in both the spine and femur.
+And research has shown that a 12-minute daily yoga routine can expose bones to greater forces and can improve bone mineral density in both the spine and femur.

 9 Lifestyle Benefits of Yoga

-- Improves Sleep: Need to catch a few more z's?
-Several studies have linked yoga practice to better sleep in various populations.
+- Improves Sleep: Need to catch a few more z’s?
+Several studies have linked a yoga practice to better sleep in various populations.
 Experts at the Yoga Journal recommend a relaxing yoga practice such as yoga nidra (a form of yoga to relax the body) to help you fall asleep faster.

 - Elevates Mood: Having a bad day?
-Take a few minutes and practise your flow.
+Take a few minutes and practice your flow.
 One study compared yoga to walking and found that a 12-week yoga practice was significantly more effective at improving mood and decreasing anxiety than walking.

 - Decreases Stress Levels: Yoga can’t eliminate stressors from your life, but a regular practice may help you manage them better.
 According to a researcher in the International Journal of Yoga, yoga offers an effective method of managing and reducing stress, and she recommends yoga as a treatment for the management of stress.

-- Improves Mindfulness: Understanding and practising meditation and mindfulness can help you to navigate tricky situations throughout the day.
+- Improves Mindfulness: Understanding and practicing meditation and mindfulness can help you to navigate tricky situations throughout the day.
 Mindfulness is the ability to stay fully aware in the present moment.
 Studies have supported the use of yoga for improved mindfulness, especially in the area of healthy eating practices.